Preorder Trish Trash: Rollergirl sur Mars

 The long and the short of it is: Life on Mars.
 Not great.
 What is great?
 Hover derby.
 Trish has every intention of becoming a top jammer and making it onto the Boreale Bombers.
 It’s not a ticket off Mars (there’s no such thing) but at least in Boreale you don’t have to wear a radsuit all day.

 The first book of this series is due to come out in France (yes, in French.
 No, I’m not writing it in French) from Dargaud in January 2015.
-It’ll be a big, beautiful, full-color “album”, hardcover, 54 pages.
+It’ll be a big, beautiful, full-color “album”, hardcover, 60 pages.
 I don’t currently know when or in what form there will be an American edition or in English, although I certainly think there will be one.
-I’m writing and drawing the book, with extensive assistance on layouts, design, and backgrounds, from Lydia Roberts.
+I write and draw the book, with extensive assistance on layouts, design, and backgrounds, from Lydia Roberts, and color by Walter.